Who has to pay business rates

 What are business rates

-Business rates is a local tax that is paid by the occupiers of all non-domestic /business property, in the same way that council tax is a tax on domestic property.
+Business rates is a local tax paid by occupiers of non-domestic property.

 Appealing your liability